quicwg/base-drafts/draft-ietf-quic-qpack.md

 ### Stream Cancellation

 A stream that is reset might have multiple outstanding header blocks with dynamic table references.
-A decoder that receives a stream reset before the end of a stream generates a Stream Cancellation instruction on the decoder stream.
+An endpoint that receives a stream reset before the end of a stream generates a Stream Cancellation instruction on the decoder stream.
 Similarly, a decoder that abandons reading of a stream needs to signal this using the Stream Cancellation instruction.
 This signals to the encoder that all